-Studio for art direction, conceptual and social design
+Studio for conceptual, social design and research

 There is a scene in Alice in Wonderland, when Alice sees a talking white rabbit that holds an old pocket watch, and before jumping into a hole in a tree, he mumbles, “Oh dear!
 Oh dear!
 I shall be too late!”
 This serves as a very good description of my daily life now.
 From the moment I open my eyes, I use different types of technology to increase my daily efficiency, right up to the moment before going to sleep.
 My life consists of non-stop app notifications and never-ending new information from social media.